sopdeshpande/sopdeshpande.github.io/_pages/about.md

 - **June 2023**: Two conference papers presented at the SME North American Manufacturing Research Conference (NAMRC), 2023 [IIoT based framework for data communication and prediction using augmented reality for legacy machine artifacts](https://www.sciencedirect.com/science/article/pii/S2213846323001153) and [Smart monitoring and automated real-time visual inspection of a sealant applications (SMART-VIStA)](https://www.sciencedirect.com/science/article/pii/S2213846323001761).
 SMART-VIStA project was an [MxD -Department of Army awarded grant](https://www.mxdusa.org/projects/visual-inspections-perfected-using-ai/) and collaboration with Siemens Technology and Boeing.

-- **April 2022**: White paper accepted at Siemens Realize Live, 2022
+- **April 2022**: White paper on IIoT for legacy machines presented at Siemens Realize Live, 2022

 - **June 2021**: Recognized by SME and ASME for [co-organizing NAMRC and MSEC](https://issuu.com/sme_us/docs/13320_2021_namri-namrc_awards_brochure_2021-07-07_), 2021